Master of Social Work at Grand View University

 2) Cumulative undergraduate GPA of 3.0 or greater (based on all hours attempted), or a GPA of 3.0 or higher in the last 60 hours of undergraduate studies or from at least 12 credits of graduate level coursework.

-Applicants who do not meet all of the requirements may still be considered for admission to the program on a case-by-case basis.
+Applicants who do not meet all of the requirements, including the 3.0 GPA requirement, may still be considered for admission to the program on a case-by-case basis.
 In these instances, the applicant will be interviewed by the department’s Admissions Committee.

 3) Complete the application for admission.